maddevsio/maddevs/README.md

 $ npm run generate
 ```

-## Deploy to the production server, follow the steps below
+## Deploy to the production server

 1. In the file `server/routes/server.js`, on lines 47 and 64, replace email from current, to `req.body.variables.emailTo`